harsadas/CSE-anything/README.md

-# CSE-anything
+# CSE-Anything
-This project is for computer science students to help will make an awesome website.
+This project is for computer science students to help from begining. will make an awesome website.